-- o Parcel A: approximate location of existing playground equipment to be renovated. - o Parcel B: primary location of existing amenities. - o Parcel C: potential location for addition of concrete cornhole boards. - o Parcel D: potential location(s) for the addition of one or more Little Free Library. - Parcel E: potential location of an outdoor gas fire pit.
+- o Parcel A: approximate location of existing playground equipment to be renovated. - Parcel B: primary location of existing amenities. - o Parcel C: potential location for addition of concrete cornhole boards. - o Parcel D: potential location(s) for the addition of one or more Little Free Library. - Parcel E: potential location of an outdoor gas fire pit. - o Parcel F: proposed location at the corner of Evans and Chicago Streets for an entry feature to Carl Fast Park.